Midway High School: Lone Star Cup

-In 2012, Midway ranked in the top 10 of UIL's Lone Star Cup Class 4A rankings for the fifth year in a row, before moving to 5A in the 2012-13 school year.
-The Texas Lone Star Cup is awarded based on a school district’s combined academic and athletic achievements.
+In 2012, Midway ranked in the top 10 of UIL's Lone Star Cup Class 4A rankings for the fifth year in a row, before moving to 5A in the 2012–13 school year.
+The Texas Lone Star Cup is awarded based on a school district's combined academic and athletic achievements.

 In addition to strong athletics and academics, Midway was named "One of the Best Communities for Music Education" by the NAMM Foundation four straight years.

 Midway High on television

 Midway was the setting of the 2006 teen drama reality series Texas Cheer Moms on The Learning Channel.

+Other recognition

+The school was named the number one Best Public High School in McLennan County in 2026 by Niche.
+It was also rated "Met Standard" by the Texas Education Agency in 2015 and 2016.